kristianmandrup/rxjs6-nim/example/README.md

-# Sample Nim React app
+# Sample Nim RxJS app

-This sample Nim React app aims to demonstrate how to use React 16.x with Hooks using Nim 1.0.
+This sample Nim RxJs app aims to demonstrate how to use React 16.x with Hooks using Nim 1.0.

 ## Build